saadu35/Pizza-Sales-Report/README.md

 ---
 ### Charts Requirements

-We would like to visualize various aspects of our pizza sales data to gain insights and understand key trends.
-We have identified the following requirements for creating charts:
+i would like to visualize various aspects of our pizza sales data to gain insights and understand key trends. i have identified the following requirements for creating charts:

 **1. Daily Trend for Total Orders:**
 Create a bar chart that displays the daily trend of orders over a specific time period.
 This chart will help us identify any patterns or fluctuations in order volumes on a daily basis.